 Sharing files with a group of users

-Faculty, staff, and students at Engineering have access to Google@SEAS, which offers unlimited storage.
+Faculty, staff, and students at Engineering have access to Google@SEAS, which offers generous storage.

 If you'd like to share access to a Subversion or Git repository for software programming, see the WebDAV page.